autobrr/autobrr.com/docs/configuration/notifications.md

 ---
 sidebar_position: 6
 sidebar_label: Notifications
-title: Notifications for autobrr with Discord Telegram and Notifiarr
+title: Notifications
-description: Setup notifications for autobrr
+description: A guide on how to set up notifications in autobrr.
 keywords:
   [
     autobrr,